outofcoffee/imposter/docs/features_plugins.md

 ## Plugins

 Imposter uses plugins to control its behaviour and provide specialised mocks.
-You can load one or more plugins.
+You load one or more plugins.

 The following sections describe the built-in plugins.
 You can also write your own, if you want to customise behaviour further.